JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 2. Put it inside your multiplatform project.
 3. Create a `MainViewController` in `iosMain` and call it from the Swift code to connect the iOS app with the XCFramework produced by KMP.
+4. Add the iOS-specific implementation for the `OnlineChecker` interface.

 See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/7a0bfa55c436a869cbabbd1718a5da02249850e2) which brings Jetcaster to life on iOS!